nasa/tfexec/README.md

 - Windows: Visual Studio
 - Linux: g/g++ compiler
 - Tensorflow installation: https://www.tensorflow.org/install/gpu
 - Install the Tensorflow C-Language Bindings: https://www.tensorflow.org/install/lang_c.
 If doing this on Windows, modify the windows PATH to include the directory.
 If this is not possible copy the contents of the `lib` directory to your build directory to appropriately link it.
+The library version may need to be edited in the CMakeLists.txt file depending on which Tensorflow version was used to train your model.

 ## Building